yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Room Types

-- **Lore**: A room that helps build on the theme of the dungeon or provides a valuable lesson to the characters.
+- **Lore**: A room that builds on the theme of the dungeon, provides a valuable lesson, or points to an NPC/Faction.
 - **Monster**: A dangerous creature that lives in the dungeon.
 This does not mean it will attack intruders by default.
 - **Special**: A unique or uncommon room, typically featuring a puzzle or hidden, interactive element.
 - **Trap**: A dangerous and hidden object, typically triggered through interaction with a character.